rhinografix/westprint-website/START_HERE.md

 # 🎯 START HERE - Westprint Website Deployment

-## 🚨 BUILD FAILED - QUICK FIX NEEDED!
+## 🚨 BUILD FAILED - MISSING FILES!

-Your Netlify build failed because imports have version specifiers (like `@1.2.3`).
+Your `/src/components/ui/` folder only has 3 files but needs all 49!

 **Fix Time:** 30 seconds!